-To allow pupils who do not feel confident to ask questions or wish to have a separate conversation with a member of staff, each child has a personalised object e.g. a stone, card or block that they can use to highlight to the adults that they would like to talk.
+To allow pupils who do not feel confident to ask questions or wish to have a separate conversation with a member of staff, all children have been asked to think of 2 or 3 adults at school they would feel comfortable talking to in the first instance.
+They do not need to share the names of the adults with the school.

-Whilst it is vital to have trust and openness we cannot offer total confidentiality to pupils.
+Whilst it is vital to have trust and openness, we cannot offer total confidentiality to pupils.
 Any disclosures or areas of concern will be followed up in accordance with our safeguarding procedures.
 We also respect that some questions are better addressed at home with parents/carers and the school will share information with parents/carers on an individual basis should the need arise.